Advanced Diversity and Inclusion Strategies (DV320)

 Who Will Benefit

-HR, EEO/AA, diversity managers, and those with responsibility for launching, sustaining, evaluating, or managing diversity initiatives.
+D&I and HR leaders and managers with responsibility for launching, sustaining, evaluating or managing diversity and inclusion initiatives and processes.

 See more workshops on Diversity and Inclusion.

-Terrence Simmons, CEO, leads Simmons Associates of New Hope, PA, and Bristol, UK, diversity consultants to many Fortune 100 firms.
-Formally an HR director at Squibb Corporation and officer at Morgan Guaranty, Simmons has been recognized by the Diversity Journal and SHRM as one of diversity's top thought leaders.
+Terrence Simmons, CEO, OneTeam Consultants, External Executive Consultant for Korn Ferry, former Partner with Global Novations, Founder and CEO at Simmons Associates of New Hope, PA and Bristol, UK, diversity consultants to many Fortune 100 firms.
+Formerly an HR Director at Squibb Corporation and an HR officer at the Morgan Bank, Simmons has been recognized by the Diversity Journal and SHRM as one of diversity’s top thought leaders.